 Malaria is a disease caused by the Plasmodium parasite and is one of the most common infectious diseases worldwide.
 The parasite is transmitted through the bite of an infected female Anopheles mosquito or directly by blood transfusions[1].
 There are five species of Plasmodium that cause disease in humans.
 These are P. falciparum, P malariae, P, ovale, P vivax and the recently identified P knowlesi.
 P falciparum is the most frequent cause of severe malaria and is largely responsible for most of the morbidity and mortality associated with malaria.

 The global burden of malaria is reducing considerably [2].
+Malaria cases fell from 262 million in the year 2000 to 214 million cases in 2015.
 A cumulative 1.2 billion fewer malaria cases and 6.2 million fewer malaria deaths occurred globally between 2001 and 2015 than would have occurred had incidence and mortality rates remained the same.
-Globally, mortality has been reduced by 60% from 2000 and 2015 [3].
+Globally, mortality has been reduced by 60% from 839, 000 deaths in 2000 to 438,000 deaths in 2015 [3].
 Inspite of the progress made over the years, malaria still remains a major cause of morbidity and mortality, representing a global public health concern [4].

 At the World Health Assembly 2015, WHO member states endorsed the bold vision of a malaria free world, and adopted a Global Technical Strategy for malaria covering the period 2016-2030.
 The strategy aims to reduce the burden of malaria by 90% by 2030 [5].
 It also emphasizes the importance of scaling up malaria responses and the need to urgently increase investments across all interventions.
 Most of the interventions require huge budgets to implement and the enormity of the challenge should not be underestimated.